Shephexd/shephexd.github.io/_posts/ML/2017-02-10-Machine-Learning_regression.md

 How can the computer think by self?
 Normally, they can't think like human, they will use their way to learn and think.
-Machine learning

-This post is based on the Stanford video lecture by Andrew Ng.
+This post is based on the Stanford video lecture,"Machine learning", by Andrew Ng.

 <!--more-->